Administer Dremio on Kubernetes

 Managing Workloads

 Most workloads can be handled with a Large (8 executors) or X-Large (12 executors) engine, each with 32 CPUs per executor.
 Larger engine sizes may be required for certain workloads.
 Over-parallelization of queries can cause performance degradation.
 Thus, packing workloads of all shapes or sizes onto a few very large engines is ill-advised.
-Workloads should be divided into high-cost and low-cost queries, and dedicated queues should be configured for tasks such as reflections, metadata refresh, and table optimization jobs.
+Workloads should be divided into high-cost and low-cost queries, and dedicated queues should be configured for tasks such as Reflections, metadata refresh, and table optimization jobs.
 These can then be divided between right-sized engines.
 For more information, see Dremio's Well-Architected Framework.

 Changing Your Configuration